National Memorial Arboretum, Staffordshire, England

 100% of all proceeds from the items sold in the shop is given to support the charity.

-The Arbour Restaurant serves hot and cold food.
-There is a selection of light meals, including sandwiches, salads and snacks, and a menu for more substantial meals consisting of main course hot dishes, soup and jacket potatoes.
+The restaurant serves hot and cold food.
+There is a selection of light meals, salads, hot dishes and homemade soup.

-100% of all proceeds from the food sold in the restaurant is given to support the charity.
+100% of all proceeds from the sales of food is given to support the charity.

 The National Memorial Arboretum is part of the Royal British Legion family.
 It is a registered charity No. 1043992.
 The charity relies on donations to be able to continue to provide free admission to this very special place of Remembrance.
 Donations are very welcome.
 No gift is too small.

-To find out how you can help the charity, visit the National Memorial Arboretum website at:
+To find out how you can donate to the charity, visit the National Memorial Arboretum website at:

 Visitor Information